pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/race-route/README.md

 	- Buy 1 Poke Doll
 - Roof
 	- Buy a Soda Pop
-	- Trade it to the girl for TM48 Rock Slide
+	- Trade it to the girl
 	- Buy a Fresh Water
 - 5th Floor
 	- Buy 12 X Accuracy (**13 on Early Drill**)